 Our Voice-over-IP, service offers both 'SIP trunk' functionality and centrex functionality all in one product.
 How you use it is up to you; either connected to your on-premises PBX or directly to handsets in a 'cloud telephony' setup.
-It's also a great time to switch to using a SIP handset in the home, in replacement of a legacy landline telephone.
+How you use the service is entirely up to you.

 *Call prices can and do vary, and can be cheaper off peak. - prices quoted here are for the majority of standard UK numbers.
 Use the checker below to check prices to specific numbers.